xiaogangpeng/xiaogangpeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an incoming M.S. student at Hangzhou Dianzi University, where I am supervised by Prof. Zizhao Wu.
+I am currently an incoming M.S. student at Hangzhou Dianzi University（杭州电子科技大学）, where I am supervised by Prof. Zizhao Wu (吴子朝).
 Before that, I received the B.S. degree in the School of Media and Design from Hangzhou Dianzi University in 2020.

 My research interests includes: deep learning, computer vision, human motion prediction and video understanding.